Model of hierarchical complexity: Relationship with Piaget's theory

 This makes it possible for the model's application to meet real world requirements, including the empirical and analytic.
-Arbitrary organization of lower order of complexity actions, possible in the Piagetian theory, despite the hierarchical definition structure, leaves the functional correlates of the interrelationships of tasks of differential complexity formulations ill-defined.
+Arbitrary organization of lower-order complexity actions, possible in the Piagetian theory, despite the hierarchical definition structure, leaves the functional correlates of the interrelationships of tasks of differential complexity formulations ill-defined.

 Moreover, the model is consistent with the neo-Piagetian theories of cognitive development.
 According to these theories, progression to higher stages or levels of cognitive development is caused by increases in processing efficiency and working memory capacity.
 That is, higher-order stages place increasingly higher demands on these functions of information processing, so that their order of appearance reflects the information processing possibilities at successive ages.

 The following dimensions are inherent in the application: